KiltedCode/khandaria-campaign/sessions/2019/2019-10-17-the-whole-truth.md

 asks us to lay low for several days

 Head towards avenue of silk market, hear screams
-looting bordellos, knives at women's throat, including `Madam Ruby` and 3 of prettiest girls
+looting bordellos, knives at women's throat, including `Madame Ruby` and 3 of prettiest girls
 in the front is leader of `Belsarin`'s old gang
 about 15 guys behind looting places